-Taxes and insurance: Your homeowner’s insurance and property taxes are rolled into your total monthly mortgage payment.
-This is referred to as escrow, however, you can also pay these items separately too.
+Taxes and insurance: Your homeowner’s insurance and property taxes can be rolled into your total monthly mortgage payment.
+This is referred to as escrow; however, you can also pay these items separately, too.
 Just be sure to be saving for those bills since they will be larger.
 Be aware that this number can fluctuate from year to year!

-HOA fees: Depending on where you buy, you may pay HOA fees as a monthly payment.
+HOA fees (Homeowner’s Association Fee): Depending on where you buy, you may pay HOA fees as a monthly payment.
 These won’t be part of your mortgage payment, but they are something to keep in mind as part of your total housing costs!

 Where Can You Find a Physician Mortgage?